valancej/documentation/_pro/builds-and-configuration/caching.md

 ```

 If the `default_cache_branch` directive is not present, we will always use `master` as your cache fallback branch by default.

+Note that branch-cache images are automatically removed after 90 days of inactivity.

 ## Using The Remote Cache Locally [deprecated]